damdaepark/pymatcc/README.md

 Python Materials Conductivity Classifier (Pymatcc) is an open-source Python library engineered to rapidly assess the ionic conductivity potential of crystalline compounds based on their lattice structure.

 ## How it works
 For a queried candidate compound, Pymatcc first evaluates its structural descriptors (e.g., orbital field matrix, valence orbital, ...) and encodes them into a feature vector.
 Based on this feature vector representation, the candidate is classified into a material group of structurally similar compounds.
 Pymatcc then investigates available ionic conductivity records of the compounds within the material group, and thereby the potential of the candidate is estimated.
-The library currently supports the materials containing Na (sodium) and requires .cif files for input. <br/><br/>
+The library currently supports the materials containing Na (sodium) and .cif extension for input files. <br/><br/>
 The classifier was trained by unsupervised clustering of compounds from databases (e.g., Materials Project, ICSD, ...), from which the material groups are also identified. <br/>